 (3) Existing law requires the Secretary of State to prepare a state voter information guide that includes, among other things, a complete copy of each state measure, the Voter Bill of Rights, and information on candidates for the office of United States Senator and the offices of President and Vice President, as specified.
 Existing law requires county elections officials to prepare a county voter information guide that contains, among other things, voluntary statements by a candidate for nonpartisan elective office.

-This bill would require the Secretary of State and county elections officials to prepare voter information guides for jail facilities in a format that will be accepted by jail facilities.
-The bill would require jail officials to work in good faith with the Secretary of State and county election officials to ensure delivery of state and county voter information guides to their facilities for each primary and general election.
+This bill would require the Secretary of State and county elections officials to prepare voter information guides for county jail facilities in a format that will be accepted by jail facilities.
+The bill would require county jail officials to work in good faith with the Secretary of State and county elections officials to ensure delivery of state and county voter information guides to their facilities for each primary and general election.
 By requiring county elections officials to prepare voter information guides for each jail in their jurisdiction, the bill would impose a state-mandated local program.

 (4) Existing law makes it a crime to display a container for the purpose of collecting ballots, with the intent to deceive a voter into casting a ballot in an unofficial ballot box.
 Existing law also makes it a crime to direct or solicit a voter to place a ballot in such a container.
-Existing law makes these crimes publishable by a fine not to exceed $1,000, by imprisonment for 16 months or two or three years, or by both fine and imprisonment.
+Existing law makes these crimes punishable by a fine not to exceed $1,000, by imprisonment for 16 months or two or three years, or by both fine and imprisonment.

 This bill would also make it a crime to display an envelope for the purpose of collecting ballots, with the intent to deceive a voter into casting a ballot in an unofficial ballot box.
 The bill would make it a crime to direct or solicit a voter to place a ballot in such an envelope.
 By expanding the scope of these crimes, the bill would impose a state-mandated local program.